ROCm/omniperf/src/docs/analysis.md

    :glob:
    :maxdepth: 4
 ```
 Omniperf offers several ways to interact with the metrics it generates from profiling.
-The option you choose will likey be influnced by your familiarity with the profiled application, computing enviroment, and experience with Omniperf.
+The option you choose will likely be influnced by your familiarity with the profiled application, computing enviroment, and experience with Omniperf.

 While analyzing with the CLI offers quick and straightforward access to Omniperf metrics from terminal, the GUI adds an extra layer of styling and interactiveness some users may prefer.